saha0073/Lidar-3D-Object-Detection-VoxelNet/README.md

 # Performances

-I've just finished the project, and start training it.
-But before that, I did a lot of tests to challenge the archictecture.
-One of them is overfitting the model on a small training set in a few steps in order to check if i built a model able to learn anything at all, results, below.(PS : I tried to be faithful as much as I could to the paper).
+In this case of 3D Object segmentation both Classification loss & Regression loss were used as the metric of performance.
+Here is the snapshot of the log dir visualization with Tensorboard.
 ![voxel_training](https://github.com/saha0073/Lidar-3D-Object-Detection-VoxelNet/blob/main/images/voxel_train.PNG)

 The predicted bounding boxes are decent.
-The model was trained only with 100 images for 16 epoch, the prediction quality will be improved a lot when trained with more images.
+The model was trained only with 100 images for 16 epoch, the prediction quality will improve a lot when trained with more images.
 ![perf1](https://github.com/saha0073/Lidar-3D-Object-Detection-VoxelNet/blob/main/images/000003_front.jpg)
 ![perf2](https://github.com/saha0073/Lidar-3D-Object-Detection-VoxelNet/blob/main/images/000013_front.jpg)
 ![perf3](https://github.com/saha0073/Lidar-3D-Object-Detection-VoxelNet/blob/main/images/000100_front.jpg)